Who Was Ella Baker?

 Baker left the SCLC after the Greensboro sit-ins.
 She wanted to assist the new student activists because she viewed young, emerging activists as a resource and an asset to the movement.
 Miss Baker organized a meeting at Shaw University for the student leaders of the sit-ins in April 1960.
 From that meeting, the Student Nonviolent Coordinating Committee -- SNCC -- was born.

 Adopting the Gandhian theory of nonviolent direct action, SNCC members joined with activists from the Congress of Racial Equality (CORE) to organize the 1961 Freedom Rides.

 In 1964 SNCC helped create Freedom Summer, an effort to focus national attention on Mississippi's racism and to register black voters.

 Miss Baker, and many of her contemporaries, believed that voting was one key to freedom.
 Today, that is still the case: if we do not exercise our collective voice, we are unable to influence the policies and laws that impact our lives.
 To be counted, we must be heard.

 The Audacity to Dream Big

 With Ella Baker's guidance and encouragement, SNCC became one of the foremost advocates for human rights in the country.
 Ella Baker once said, "This may only be a dream of mine, but I think it can be made real."

-Wanting to celebrate Ella Jo Baker as an unsung hero of racial and economic justice and seeking to honor her legacy of leadership and movement building, our founders chose to name our Center for Ella Baker.
+Wanting to celebrate Ella Jo Baker as an unsung hero of racial and economic justice, the civil rights movement, and seeking to honor her legacy of leadership and movement building, our founders chose to name our Center for Ella Baker.
 Her audacity to dream big is a cornerstone of our philosophy.